smaurice101/readthedocs/docs/source/index.rst

 Transactional Machine Learning Soluiton Studio (TSS) Overview
 ----------------------

-TSS is a revolutionary platform for building advanced, scalable, intelligent real-time TML solutions **really fast** - within minutes - what can take orgaizations up to 6 months to build.
-These real-time TML solutions can process any real-time data from devices and systems using RESTful, gRPC, MQTT APIs or localfile on the file system. **All TML solutions are containerized with Docker, and scale with Kubernetes, which can be deployed on the cloud or on-premise to process unlimited real-time globally.**
+TSS is a revolutionary platform for building, enterprise-ready, process-driven, advanced, scalable, intelligent real-time TML solutions **really fast** with :ref:`Pre-Written 10 Apache Airflow DAGs To Speed Up TML Solution Builds` - within minutes - what can take orgaizations up to 6 months to build.

+These real-time TML solutions can process any real-time data from devices and systems.
+The real-time data are ingested using RESTful, gRPC, MQTT APIs or localfile on the file system. **All TML solutions are containerized with Docker (scale with Kubernetes), come with automated documentation about the solution, automated commits to Github for real-time logging, and automated real-time dashboard for visualization using websockets.
+TML solutions can be deployed on the cloud or on-premise to process unlimited real-time data globally.**

 **TSS Video:** `Youtube Video <https://www.youtube.com/watch?v=z3h2nJXVgUs>`_